stevenjlho/leetcode/solutions/207. Course Schedule/README.md

    - `queue.shift()` removes the first course from the queue and assigns it to `course`.
 This course has no prerequisites and can be considered completed.
    - `count++` increments the count of completed courses.
 If this count equals the total number of courses by the end of the process, it means all courses can be completed.
    - Retrieve all courses dependent on the current course that is dequeued from the `queue` and iterate over each of them.
 If there are no dependent courses, an empty array (`[]`) is used to avoid null references.
-      - For each dependent course (`nextCourse`), the algorithm reduces its `inDegree` by 1.
-This is because completing `course` satisfies one of `nextCourse`'s prerequisites.
+      - For each dependent course (`dependentCourse`), the algorithm reduces its `inDegree` by 1.
+This is because completing `course` satisfies one of `dependentCourse`'s prerequisites.
-      - If reducing the `inDegree` results in `nextCourse` having no more prerequisites, it means `nextCourse` can now be taken.
-Therefore, `nextCourse` is added to the `queue`.
+      - If reducing the `inDegree` results in `dependentCourse` having no more prerequisites, it means `dependentCourse` can now be taken.
+Therefore, `dependentCourse` is added to the `queue`.
 8. If the count of processed courses equals numCourses, return true; otherwise, false.

 ## Complexity